 Your follow-ups should be just as personalized as your chats.
 Don’t send blanket follow-ups asking whether your customers’ questions were answered.
 Reintroduce yourself, include their names, and ask about the particularities of their specific cases.
 Remember: conversational support is all about building strong customer relationships over time.

-Want to learn more about conversational messaging strategies?
-Check out our blog.
+Want to learn more about conversational support?
+Download our free guide.